mmcdermott/running_literature_review/research_artifacts/Quick Hits Summaries.md

 # Research Paper Quick Hits
 This doc contains brief notes on _skimmed_ papers (no more than 20 min) per paper, which ultimately becomes a feeder into the more in depth notes in `README.md`.

-Format:
+### Acronyms
+  1. WDTMT?: "What does this mean, technically?"
+  2. ITT?: "Is this true?"

+### Expected Format

 ```
 # [Paper_Title](paper_link)
   * **Logistics**:
     - Citation (key points: publication venue, date, authors)
-    - # of citations of this work & as-of date
+    - \# of citations of this work & as-of date
     - Author institutions
     - Time Range: START - END
   * **Summary**: